pedrodruviaro/pedrodruviaro/README.md

 ### Hi there 👋
+- 👨‍🦱 My name is Pedro.
+I'm a developer from Brazil

-- 🔭 I’m currently working on web development in general, focusing on React and Node JS.
+- 🔭 Currently I'm working on web development In general, focusing on React and Node JS.

  <div>
   <a href="https://github.com/pedrodruviaro">